dbpedia/databus/README.md

 * Provenance tracking: Databus tracks the provenance of data, which means that users can see where the data came from and who has modified it over time.
-* Collaborative environment: Databus encourages collaboration among users by allowing them to share data and work together on projects.
 * Data quality assessment: Databus provides tools for assessing the quality of data, such as validation and testing.
-This helps to ensure that the data is accurate, complete, and consistent.
+This helps to ensure that the data is accurate, complete, and consistent. different applications and contexts.
-* Data transformation: Databus provides tools for transforming data into different formats, which makes it easy to use the data in different applications and contexts.

 The DBpedia Databus is a valuable resource for anyone who